Osbakk88/Project-Exam-1-/PROJECT_PLANNING.md

-# My Exam 2 Project Plan
+# My Exam 2 Project Plan (This document is created with the help of AI)

 ## What I Need to Build